ojosproject/website/README.md

 If you're not a member, please create a fork copy of `dev`, commit your changes, and open a Pull Request pointing to `dev`.

+## Acknowledgements

+[Carlos Valdez](https://github.com/calejvaldez/) is the maintainer of the website repository.
+The website is being developed by the Ojos Project team at the University of California, Irvine.

 ## License

 Content: [Creative Commons Attribution 4.0 International](https://choosealicense.com/licenses/cc-by-4.0/)